 When it comes to clothes, people tend to own far more than they actually wear.
 Stylists say the average woman wears about 20% of the clothes she owns on a regular basis.
 And yet, people, especially women, often get ready in the morning feeling like they have nothing to wear.
-At the end of the day, most people go back to the same clothes they wear most of the time, despite going shopping on a regular basis to get good deals.
+At the end of the day, most people go back to the same clothes most of the time, despite going shopping on a regular basis.
+How can we follow a more minimalist approach to clothes?

 When I got into minimalism, I understood how liberating it would be to get rid of all the clothes that don’t fit me or that I don’t even wear.
 In order to let go of stuff, I examined my closet to get rid of clothes I didn’t absolutely love.
-There are so many articles on the different types of minimalist wardrobes – capsule wardrobes, 30-piece wardrobes – but what they have in common is that you own fewer clothes but actually wear them on a regular basis.
+There are so many articles on the different types of minimalist wardrobes – capsule wardrobes, 30-piece wardrobes, etc. But what they all have in common is that you own fewer clothes but wear them on a regular basis.

 The Eight Steps to a Minimalist Wardrobe